Alternative Dispute Resolution for the 10th JD Suffolk County

 It is the policy of the Unified Court System to encourage the resolution of civil legal disputes by methods including mediation, arbitration, neutral evaluation, in-court settlement practices, and summary jury trials.
 All civil actions or proceedings heard in the Supreme Court, Court of Claims, County Court, Family Court, Surrogate’s Court, District Court, City Court, and New York City Civil Court shall be presumptively eligible for early referral to an alternative dispute resolution process unless otherwise excluded.
 Courts may refer parties to an ADR process at any time after an action has been commenced and are encouraged to do so at the earliest appropriate opportunity.

-In Suffolk County, presumptive Alternate Dispute Resolution (ADR) is provided in Supreme Court (general civil, commercial, guardianship and matrimonial), Family Court, Surrogate’s Court and District Courts.
-Once an action is filed and a request for judicial intervention is filed, the action is referred to the court and is diverted to ADR early in the process in an effort to encourage a fair and expeditious settlement to better serve the interest of the parties involved in the litigation.
+In Suffolk County, presumptive Alternative Dispute Resolution (ADR) is provided in Supreme Court (general civil and matrimonial), Family Court, Surrogate’s Court and District Courts.
+Once an action is commenced and a request for Judicial Intervention is filed, the action is referred to the Court and where practicable is diverted to ADR early in the process in an effort to encourage an expeditious settlement to better serve the interest of the parties involved in the litigation.
 If you have a case in any of the courts below and wish to understand more about the ADR process, please click the appropriate link below.

 back to top